 CO2 plume; however, these are often very difficult to capture accurately with data-driven proxy models.

-Our Stochastic pix2vid model shows greater absolute error on and around the plume fronts compared to
+Our Stochastic pix2vid method shows greater absolute error on and around the plume fronts compared to

 within the plumes.
 However, the overall shape and intensity of the pressure and saturation distributions over